secretstartups/handbook/business-technology/end-user-services/onboarding-access-requests/endpoint-management/jamf/index.html.md

 ### Deferring updates with Nudge

 Before the required installation date, users can choose to defer the Nudge window by selecting 'Defer' in the lower right corner.
-From you can choose Later, One Hour, One Day, or a Custom amount.
+Users can choose Later, One Hour, One Day, or a Custom amount.
 Selecting 'Custom' will allow you to set the Nudge reminder to a date and time of your choosing.
+Users have unlimted defferals up until the days remaining counter reaches zero.
+Clicking update device will open up the Software Update window in System Settings where the user will need to manually initiate the macOS update.

  <br/>